notvoid/ddrpackdownloader/README.md

 ## DDR Pack Downloader
-This scrapes the simfile repository of Zenius-I-Vanisher to download the most recent DDR simfile packs at once.
+This scrapes the simfile repository of Zenius-I-Vanisher to download the most recent DDR simfile packs simultaneously.

 ## Features
 - Selection by pack